Floer Homology with DG Coefficients. Applications to cotangent bundles: Morse homology with DG local coefficients

 \begin{corollary} Using the notation of Proposition~\ref{prop:shriek-commute}, if $E$ is a finite dimensional closed orientable manifold and if $\sigma: F\ri F'$ satisfies $\sigma_*[F]\neq 0$, then $\sigma_*[E]$ lives over the fundamental class in the fibration $E'\ri Y$. \end{corollary} \begin{proof}[Proof of the corollary assuming Proposition~\ref{prop:shriek-commute}]

 We have $j_![E]=[F]$ by Remark~\ref{rmk:shriek-fundamental-class}, and by Proposition~\ref{prop:shriek-commute} we get $j_!\sigma_*[E]= \sigma_*j_![E]=\sigma_*[F]\neq 0.$ \end{proof}

-\begin{proof}[Proof of Proposition~\ref{prop:shriek-commute}] We consider a CW-decomposition with a single $n$-dimensional cell whose center is the basepoint $\star$.
+\begin{proof}[Proof of Proposition~\ref{prop:shriek-commute}] We consider a CW-decomposition with a single $n$-dimensional cell $M$ whose center is the basepoint $\star$.
 Let $Y_{n-1}$ be the $(n-1)$-skeleton, and let $D= Y\setminus Y_{n-1}$.
 We may suppose that $D$ is an embedded $n$-ball centered at $\star$ by slightly thickening $Y_{n-1}$ with a collar of the boundary of the $n$-cell.
-We will use the description of $j_!$ given in (the proof of) Lemma \ref{lem:shriek-point}.
+We will use the description of $j_!$ given in (the proof of) Lemma 9.18 in \cite{BDHO}, namely as the composition of four maps as in the diagram below.
 The fibration map $\sigma$ yields the following diagram, in which the second vertical maps are excision isomorphisms:

 Let us show that this diagram is commutative.
 This is obvious for the upper and for the second upper square, as well as for the lower one.
 As for the third one, recall that the vertical isomorphisms are the respective inverses of the maps induced in homology by $ \Psi^E: (F\times (D,\p D))\ri (E|_D, E|_{\p D})$ and $\Psi^{E'}: (F'\times (D,\p D))\ri (E'|_{D},E'|_{\p D})$ that are defined as follows.
 For any $a\in D$ we denote by $\gamma^a$ the radial path starting at $\star$ and finishing at $a$; so $\gamma^\star$ is the constant path.
 Let $\Phi^E: \calp Y\times E\ri E $ be a lifting function for $E\ri Y$.
 Then $\Psi^E$ is defined by the formula $\Psi^E(a, f)= \Phi^E(\gamma^a, f)$.
 The definition of $\Psi^{E'}$ is analogous, using a lifting function $\Phi^{E'}$ for $E'\to Y$.
 We prove \begin{lemma} The diagram is commutative up to homotopy.